LazaDev/All-my-BDFD-codes/README.md

 # LazaDev
 - Pasting all of the wikis code here.
 # Steps
-- Go to codes folder
-- Select the command folder you want
-- open it
-- click on (commandname).md
+- click on (commandname).md from the main page
 - and follow the steps!